 This naturally led to a leveled system that may be threatening to some of us, because the majority of us will never reach the top of it.
-He believed there was some level of functioning that could be seen and deciphered by analyzing an individual’s goals, value system, quotes, art, disposition towards others, and general personality in wartime (or not in wartime).
+He believed there was some level of functioning that could be seen and deciphered by analyzing an individual’s goals, value system, quotes, art, disposition towards others, and general personality in wartime (and not in wartime).
 He took these observations and generalized them.
 Whatever your thoughts on leveling people, TPD does provide an incredible road map for one's own life experiences.

 WWII Distracted From His Work

 In my opinion, WWII impacted his theory in another obvious way.
 Just like how Hans Asperger’s theory was almost buried in the rubble of Vienna, it took Dabrowski enormous energy to promote his work amongst his stifling situations.
-As a consequence, his work didn’t become as well known as his American humanist counterpart, Abraham Maslow.
+As a consequence, he didn’t become as well known as his American humanist counterpart, Abraham Maslow.

 When we think about how difficult WWII was for Dabrowski, I think it can be summed up by the fact that only 38 of 400 practicing Polish psychiatrists were left after the war.
 He established a practice near Warsaw that was shut down by the Germans.
 He was arrested more than once by the Gestapo.